-SFFAS 49 disclosures are intended to be coordinated with other required disclosures, therefore to the extent that the SFFAS 47 disclosures do not provide the information specific to SFFAS 49, supplemental disclosures should be provided in a manner which is cross referenced so that concise, meaningful, and transparent information is provided and information is not duplicated.
+17. Professional judgement will be required in determining how SFFAS 47 and SFFAS 49 disclosures are coordinated.
+These standards have similar disclosure objectives and requirements and are intended to be coordinated with each other.
+Therefore, to the extent that the SFFAS 47 disclosures do not provide the information specific to SFFAS 49, the SFFAS 49 paragraph 24 disclosures should be provided in a manner which is cross referenced so that concise, meaningful, and transparent information is provided and information is not duplicated.

-example, a note related to disclosure entities or related parties may include information related to the nature of the P3 relationship and the entity's exposure to risks of loss.
+For example, a note related to disclosure entities or related parties may include information related to the nature of the P3 relationship and the entity's exposure to risks of loss.
 In such instances, a P3 note may refer to the related note for more detailed information and not include details in the P3 note.
 On the other hand, a P3 note may include the disclosure entity or related party disclosures required by SFFAS 47.